 Budget Accommodation in Dresden – €

-ibis budget Dresden City – an affordable hotel in the old town of Dresden.
+ibis budget Dresden City – an affordable hotel in the old town.

 Reasonably Priced Accommodation in Dresden – €€

-Hotel Am Terrassenufer – a reasonably priced option in Dresden, just a 10-minute walk to the Frauenkirche church.
+Hotel Am Terrassenufer – a reasonably priced accommodation option, just a 10-minute walk to the Frauenkirche church.

-IntercityHotel Dresden – a modern option right next to the Dresden Main Railway Station.
+IntercityHotel Dresden – a modern option right next to the Main Railway Station.

 Luxurious Hotels in Dresden – €€€

-Hyperion Hotel Dresden Am Schloss – a luxurious option in the old town of Dresden
+Hyperion Hotel Dresden Am Schloss – a luxurious option in the old town.

 Hotel Taschenbergpalais Kempinski – a splendid hotel in the old town, just a short walk to the Frauenkirche.